TranPhucVinh/C/Kernel/Linux booting process.md

 ## MBR

-MBR is located in the 1st sector of the bootable disk, typically in ``/dev/sda``, with the small size of less than 512 bytes.
+MBR is located in the 1st sector of the bootable disk, typically in ``/dev/sda``, with a small size of less than 512 bytes.
 It has 3 components:
 * Primary bootloader info
 * Partition table info
 * MBR validation check